Sarcoma: The Basics

 Sarcoma is a cancer that can affect either bone or soft tissues.
 Soft tissues include muscles, tendons, fibrous tissues, fat, blood vessels, nerves, and synovial tissues.
 Sarcoma is caused by cells in these tissues growing out of control, which forms a tumor.
 There are over 40 types of sarcoma and they are named based on the type of cells in which the cancer started.
 Sarcoma that has spread from the bone or soft tissue to another part of the body is called metastatic cancer.

-One known risk factor is that radiation therapy for another cancer can cause a sarcoma in the area that was radiated.
-Other than this, no clear-cut causes have been found.
+One known risk factor is having had radiation therapy for another cancer.
+A sarcoma can happen in the area that was radiated.
+Other than this, no clear causes have been found.

 Currently, there are no screening tests for sarcoma.

 Symptoms depend on where in the body the sarcoma develops.

 - Mass or lump, with or without swelling, and in some cases causing pain.

 - A sarcoma in the abdomen (belly) can cause belly or back pain.

 - Sarcoma in the GI tract can cause diarrhea, constipation, blood in stool, or belly pain.

 - Uterine sarcoma can cause vaginal bleeding, swelling, or pain in the pelvic area.